Connection vs Convincing: The Key to Deeper Relationships

 The Hidden Cost of Always Convincing

-The irony?
+When you're constantly in convince mode, you push people away.
 The more you try to impress, the less impressive you become.
 Real connection happens when you drop the performance and show up authentically.

 Why We Fall Into the Convince Trap

-Before you judge yourself or others too harshly, understand that this behavior usually comes from somewhere real:
+This behavior usually comes from somewhere real:

 • Anxiety: Social nervousness can trigger oversharing as a coping mechanism